Constitution of Spain: King's functions in the Spanish state

 The King also proposes a candidate for Prime Minister, which is probably the King's most 'political' function, as he traditionally holds meetings with the leaders of all the major political parties in order to facilitate the formation of a government.
 If a candidate is successfully invested by the Parliament, he formally names him Prime Minister of Spain.
 When a Prime Minister has been named, he also formally names all the members of his government, all of which are proposed by the Prime Minister himself.
 The King has both a right and a duty to be informed of all the state affairs; he is also allowed to preside over the government meetings when the Prime Minister invites him to do so, although he has the ability to reject this invitation.

 Regarding the Government, the King also formally issues the governmental decrees, as well as bestowing all the civil and military ranks and employments, and he also grants honors and distinctions according to the laws.
 The King is also the supreme head of the Armed Forces of Spain, although the effective lead is held by the Government of Spain.
 Finally, the King holds the High Patronage of all the Royal Academies and other organizations that have a royal patronage.

 Succession to the Crown

 The succession to the Crown is regulated in article 57 which establishes a male preference primogeniture to the successors of King Juan Carlos I and his dynasty, the Bourbon dynasty.
-The heir to the throne receives the title of Prince or Princess of Asturias as well as the other historic titles of the heir and the other children received the title of Infates or Infantas.
+The heir to the throne receives the title of Prince or Princess of Asturias as well as the other historic titles of the heir and the other children received the title of Infantes or Infantas.